bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ### Any programmer-friendly text editor

 We will need to edit the XML files produced by BEAUti, for which we'll need a text editor.
-It's best to use one designed for programmers as these include nice features such as colouring code, which makes it more reader-friendly.
+It's best to use one designed for programmers as these include nice features such as syntax highlighting, which makes the code more reader-friendly.
+[Sublime Text](https://www.sublimetext.com) is a good option which is available for MacOS, Windows and Linux.

 ### Tracer

 [Tracer](http://beast.community/tracer) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
-We will be using Tracer v1.7.x.
+We will be using Tracer v{{ page.tracerversion }}.

 ### R / RStudio

-We will be using R to analyze the output of the Birth-Death Skyline plot.
+We will be using R to analyze the outputs of our analyses.
 RStudio provides a user-friendly graphical user interface to R that makes it easier to edit and run scripts.
 (It is not necessary to use RStudio for this tutorial.)

 ----